electron/electron/docs/tutorial/security.md

 thousands of talented developers.
 Given their popularity, their security is carefully tested and analyzed by equally skilled security researchers.
-Many of those researchers [disclose vulnerabilities responsibly][responsible-disclosure], which generally means that researches will give Chromium and Node.js some time to fix issues before publishing them.
+Many of those researchers [disclose vulnerabilities responsibly][responsible-disclosure], which generally means that researchers will give Chromium and Node.js some time to fix issues before publishing them.
 Your application will be more secure if it is running a recent version of Electron (and thus, Chromium and Node.js) for which potential security issues are not as widely known.